 Sunset over Istanbul - a breathtaking skyline

-Istanbul is maybe the most fascinating and diverse European city, and the Pera Palace is its legendary, mysterious and wonderfully renovated hospitality landmark.
+Istanbul is probably the most fascinating and diverse European city, and the Pera Palace is its legendary, mysterious and wonderfully renovated hospitality landmark.

 To the left you see two book covers.
 The top one takes you to the elegant and limited-edition leather bound version of the book, the lower one links you to the classic cloth bound version.

-Pera Palas had the first electric elevator in Istanbul, with a lift boy in permanent attendance (left).
-Its generator powered several surrounding buildings as well as the hotel itself.
+Pera Palace was the first hotels and one of the first buildings in Istanbul (then Constantinopel) to have an electric elevator, with a lift boy in permanent attendance (left).
+The hotel’s generator was so strong that it powered several surrounding buildings as well as the hotel itself.

 During World War I (1914-18), occupying Allied forces used the hotel as their headquarters.
 After the return of peace, it was at Pera Palas that the British gave the ‘key of Istanbul’ back to the Turk nationalist (and later president) Celal Bayar.

-In today’s world of sanitised air travel, where adventure has been all but drained completely from most intercontinental journeys, the Pera Palas Hotel represents a refreshing change.
+In today’s world of sanitised air travel, where adventure has been all but drained completely from most intercontinental journeys, the Pera Palace Hotel represents a refreshing change.
 Retaining an old world magic, it stands as a reminder of a forgotten era: the age of famous trains, daring travellers and great voyages to the East.
+Until today it is the coveted landing platform for all travellers of nostagic Europen train journeys bound for Istanbul.
 Located in the old European quarter of Pera, the hotel is a place of adventure, of romance, of intrigue.